mc-chinju/dotfiles/Readme.md

 ## How to use?

-First of all, execute to git clone at followings path!
+First of all, execute "git clone" command as folloings!

 ```
 $ mkdir ~/git